maximeraafat/BlenderNeRF/README.md

 ## Setting

 **BlenderNeRF** consists of 3 methods discussed in the sub-sections below.
 Each method is capable of creating **training** data and **testing** data for NeRF in the form of training images and a `transforms_train.json` respectively `transforms_test.json` file with the corresponding camera information.
 The data is archived into a single **ZIP** file containing training and testing folders.
-Training data is used by the NeRF model to learn the 3D scene representation.
-Once trained, the model can be evaluated (or tested) on the testing data (only camera information) to obtain novel renders.
+Training data can then be used by a NeRF model to learn the 3D scene representation.
+Once trained, the model may be evaluated (or tested) on the testing data (camera information only) to obtain novel renders.

 ### Subset of Frames

 **Subset of Frames (SOF)** renders every **N** frames from a camera animation, and utilises the rendered subset of frames as NeRF training data.
 The registered testing data spans over all frames of the same camera amimation, including training frames.
-When trained, the NeRF model can render the full camera animation and is consequently particularly suited for rendering large animation of static scenes.
+When trained, the NeRF model can render the full camera animation and is consequently well suited for rendering large animation of static scenes.

 ### Train and Test Cameras